Somonator/wp-simple-social-widget/Readme.txt

 2. Add widget "Simple Social Widget" and enter data to display buttons

 == Frequently Asked Questions ==
-● You can add multiple buttons in one widget using the "add" button.
+● You can add multiple buttons in one widget using the "add new" button.
 ● You can translate this plugin into your language by using any editor.
 (If you did, please email me throw off the transfer, which would facilitate my work).

 == Screenshots ==